In Memory: Andrew Wight was killed in a helicopter crash on February 4, 2012

 I have lead expeditions to dive and explore some of

 the most remote and bizarre regions of the world including, Alaska,

-Mexico, Canada, Florida, Cuba, Papua New Guinea, Vanuatu, New Caladonia,
+Mexico, Canada, Florida, Cuba, Papua New Guinea, Vanuatu, New Caledonia,

-Fiji, New Zealand, Gaudaloupe Is, Bahamas, Dominiocan Republic, Belize,
+Fiji, New Zealand, Gaudaloupe Island, Bahamas, Dominiocan Republic, Belize,

 Dry Tortugas, Navassa Is, Costa Rica, Coccos Island, Galapagos Islands,

 Lord Howe Island, Australia plus the shipwrecks of the Titanic and Bismarck.

 I have produced 36 documentary films since 1988.
 My

 Wight Productions gained an international reputation for making